DominikGithub/influxdb-timeseries-webapp/README.md

-# tools-influxdb-dash
+# Influxdb Dash

-Collect historical stock data from Alphavanteage API and store into Influxdb timeseries db.
+Collect historical stock data from Alphavanteage API and store into Influxdb timeseries db and visualize as web app.

 ### Setup & run